In 1908, police in New Hampshire drew up a complaint against Madelon Kenmore, a woman they knew as Madelon Coburn. The charge was bigamy.

 While locked away he had stolen furniture and silver from the house.
 Madelon accused Edward of trying to strangle her.
 Her father bailed his son-in-law out of jail.

-The couple attempted a brief reconciliation, and Madelon borrowed $6,000 to help Edward relaunch his career.
+The couple tried a brief reconciliation, and Madelon borrowed $6,000 to help Edward relaunch his career.
 Edward absconded with the money.
 He would return home later, sick with tuberculosis.
 Madelon nursed him for several months until he was so sick he had to be hospitalized.
 He died in the hospital, though not before he wrote to her and asked forgiveness.

 If you liked this article, you might enjoy In the Gilded Age, Marriages Began in NY and Ended in RI, America’s Divorce Capital.
 This story was updated in 2021.